-Dr. Bell grew up surrounded by apple and cherry orchards, on his family’s small farm in central-Washington.
+Dr. Bell grew up surrounded by apple and cherry orchards, on his family’s small farm in Central-Washington.
 After High School, he spent time working as a diesel mechanic, tire repair tech, electrician, and in an entomology lab, before re-discovering his childhood passion for vision.
-The next 8 years went quickly as he attended Yakima Valley Community College and then Pacific University in Forest Grove, Oregon for his Bachelors and Doctorate degrees.
+The next 8 years went quickly as he attended Yakima Valley Community College for his A.A. degree, and then Pacific University in Forest Grove, Oregon for his Bachelors and Doctorate degrees.

 Dr. Bell is knowledgeable, down-to-earth, easy to talk with, and above all – caring.
-He’s been married to his high-school sweetheart, Cheryl, for over 15 years.
-They have four wonderful children ranging in age from 3 – 10.
+He’s been married to his high-school sweetheart, Cheryl, for 18 years.
+They have five wonderful children ranging in age from 6 months – 13 years old.
 He enjoys helping people see their best, spending time with family, his faith, running, hunting, fishing, and working with his hands.